The Stork Outside the Stable

 He peeked inside the stable door.

-A young woman, forehead glistening, sat on a bale of hay, her damp hair falling in waves past her shoulders.
+A young woman, forehead glistening, sat on a bale of hay, her damp hair falling in waves down her back.
 Her narrow shoulders drooped as if she had been hard at work and she looked as exhausted as the lonely stork felt.
 Next to her stood a man, somewhat older, with whiskers on his chin; he was whispering something nice to the woman—She must be his wife—because then she smiled and nodded to him.

 The stork shifted on his long stilt legs and drew closer, but couldn’t bring himself to venture inside.
 His own mate had left him years ago, by choice or accident, he didn’t know which.
 His children were grown up and had flown off in their separate directions.
 In that moment, he realized that he was quite alone in the world.
 Not much of a family to call his own.

 Suddenly, a sound erupted in the center of the stable.
 It was the same wailing cry that had interrupted his flight.
 Two tiny hands waved the air from a wooden feeder where the man and woman knelt.
 It was a newborn baby!
 The stork leaned in closer and his big-billed beak quivered.
 Something was the matter!
 Why wouldn’t the baby stop crying?

 Soon, all the barnyard animals began to creep toward the manger to see if they could help.
 Each creature, big and small, as if trying to soothe the crying infant, began to sing in their own voices.